 How The Spine Can Cause Back Pain

 The spinal anatomy is the epitome of the complex human body – it encompasses a juxtaposition of muscles, ligaments, tendons, nerves and bones.
 We easily take our backs for granted until it causes pain.
 If the pain is extreme it can greatly affect your life.
 There are many reasons why your back is in pain – a possible muscle strain, a neck injury or injured ligaments or joints.
-Pain relief medications such as tramadol are often the choice of first resort for habitual sufferers, when they should really focus on spinal maintenance techniques such as yoga which will be more beneficial in the long run.
+Pain relief medications are often the choice of first resort for habitual sufferers, when they should really focus on spinal maintenance techniques such as yoga which will be more beneficial in the long run.
 Nerves could be irritated.
 A bone could be dislocated.
 With endless reasons, it only empathises the importance of taking care of the spine.

 How To Take Care of Your Spine